 Plan for the future

 Most people are not comfortable about making plans for a time when they will be unable to make decisions and have control of their own lives.
 Discussing personal values in relation to illness and death, finances and living arrangements, for example, is difficult.
-But silence on these issues means that you may not know his wishes about his own care, and have more difficulty making decisions.
-Knowing his values and wishes gives support and reassurance to you and other substitute decision-makers.
+But silence on these issues means that you may not know the person living with dementia's wishes about their own care, and have more difficulty making decisions.
+Knowing their values and wishes gives support and reassurance to you and other substitute decision-makers.

-- While he is able, talk about what he values and how he defines quality of life.
-Make sure other family members and substitute decision-makers know the results of these discussions.
+- While they are able, talk about what they value and how they define quality of life.
+Make sure other family members, friends and substitute decision-makers know the results of these discussions.

-- Make a plan for the time when he will not be able to make independent decisions.
+- Make a plan for the time when they will not be able to make independent decisions.
 Discuss openly and frankly future health care, personal care and financial decisions.

-- Complete legal paperwork to ensure that his wishes are recorded and a substitute decision-maker is named.
+- Complete legal paperwork to ensure that their wishes are recorded and a substitute decision-maker is named.